DerekCuevas/avowal/README.md

 color: {

     // Called just before any events are bound to the input,
-    // the input DOM ref is passed in as an argument.
+    // the input DOM reference is passed in as an argument.
     init: function (input) {...},

     // The main validation function (documented above).